-International Laser Class - North American Region membership form
+International Laser Class Association of North America

 Name

 Address

-City State / ProvZip / postal code
+CityState / ProvZip / postal code

 Phone E-mail

-Sail # DOB (month/day/year) Sex
+Sail #DOB (month/day/year)Sex

-Boat usually sailed LaserRad ialLaser 4.7
+Boat sailedLaserRadialLaser 4.7

 Current Membership Fees

-All amounts are in US dolla ars.
-(Canadian checks must be in US do ollars.)

-Regular - \$40 for or ne year or \$75 for 2 years

-• er may not turn 18 during the term of th Member may not turn 18 during the tern • • •

-Family, one year - \$ \$40 for the primary members and \$25 fo or each additional member
+All amounts are in US dollars.
+(Canadian checks must be in US dollars.)
+Regular - \$40 for one year or \$75 for 2 years Junior - \$35 (Member may not turn 18 in 2009), or \$65 for 2 years (Member may not turn 18 in '10) Family, one year - \$40 for the primary members and \$25 for each additional member Family, two years - \$75 for the primary members and \$45 for each additional member

-You may register and pay online at www.laser.org and select "Joi in the Laser Class"

-Please provide fam additional sheet of p ily members names, DOB, boat type an paper. d sail number on an
+Please provide family members names, DOB, boat type and sail number on an additional sheet of paper.

-International - \$50 (any member not living in the US or Can nada), one year only
+International - \$50 (any member not living in the US or Canada), one year only Amount enclosedUS\$

-Amount enclosed US\$

-vable to ILCA of NA or provide creding for joining the Laser Class. t card information as
+Please make checks payable to ILCA of NA or provide credit card information as shown below.
+Thank you for joining the Laser Class.

-Credit Card payment by Visa or Mastercard (Sorry - no AME X or Discover)
+Credit Card payment by Visa or Mastercard:

 Name on credit card:

 Credit card number:

-Credit card billing zip/postal o code
+Expiration date: Credit card billing zip/postal code

-make our mailing list available to our